XaocZenon/Xaoc-Owasp-Web-guide/README.md

 ![XSS Section](preview/XssPage.png)

-> 🧠 **Maintained by Xaos-meltdown — a comprehensive, visually-rich guide for web application security enthusiasts and Red Teamers.**
+> 🧠 **Maintained by XaocZenon — a comprehensive, visually-rich guide for web application security enthusiasts.**

 Welcome!
 This project is a modern Astro + Tailwind CSS web app focused on practical learning and reference for web application vulnerabilities, especially SQL Injection.
 It features dark dashboard-inspired UI, Persian (Farsi) translation, RTL layout, and custom font (Vazirmatn).